Leadership, Support, and Administrative Staff

 Girls' Home House ParentsView full bio

 SueAnn grew up in Lisbon, Connecticut.
 She received her Associates degree in Human Services and has participated in many healing ministry schools.
-SueAnn's favorite part of ministry is helping teens discovering who God created them to be and learn to live out their destinies.
+SueAnn's favorite part of ministry is helping teens discover who God created them to be.
 In SueAnn's spare time, she enjoys reading, Zumba, creating scrapbooks and hanging out with her children and grandsons.
 In the future, SueAnn hopes to travel the world with Brian.

 Brian and SueAnn developed interest in The Fold when they saw how God was changing lives in community, bringing His love and healing to hurting teens.
 Brian and SueAnn bring years of experience in Pastoral ministry as well as years working with youth in the secular mental health field.
 Brian and SueAnn have been married for 36 years and have four adult children and two grandchildren.[x] close